PundirNeetu/NEETU/index.md

-# Neetu Pundir Portfolio
-## Hochschule für Technik und Wirtschaft (HTW) Berlin,Germany | University of Applied Sciences | Master of Science in Project Management and DataScience
+### Hochschule für Technik und Wirtschaft (HTW) Berlin,Germany | University of Applied Sciences | Master of Science in Project Management and DataScience

 Completed with majors in Project Management and Data Science .
 I worked on multiple university guided projects and MOOC project using Ecel, Python, SQL adn many visualisation tools like Qlik Sense, SPSS modeler, Power Bi, Tableau.
 Primarily I have been analysing e-commerce website and health care data and making appropriate models using suitable libraries.
 I am extremely ardent for learning latest technologies.
 I have completed a lot of diverse set of projects.
 I enjoy working with motivated team with a result oriented objective.
 During my leisure time I always look to excel my knowledge through reading articles and contributing in data science community, apart fromt that I like to watch movies and listen to music.